HotSoupRepos/HotSoup-frontend/README.md

 to add node_modules

-Then you should be able to run expo start to access a local build of the app.
+Then you should be able to run expo start to access a local build of the app on your phone.

+Note: To test the app with dummy data, you will have to run a local instance of the backend in another terminal window.
+Backend repo/instructions: https://github.com/HotSoupRepos/HotSoup-backend